mqo00/mqo00.github.io/_activity/2-cmoa.md

 | ![](/assets/images/cmoa-badge.jpg) | ![](/assets/images/cmoa-me.jpg) |

-[^1]: CMOA recruit docents every year and assign each “class” by alphabetical letter, and I belong to the “R” class.
+[^1]: CMOA recruit docents every year and assign each “class” by alphabetical letter.
+I belong to the “R” class, and our mentors belong to the "P", "Q", or prior classes.

 [art]: /portfolio/art.html
 [CMOA]: https://cmoa.org/